 Step back in time to Victorian-era London, explore a spectacular rainforest made of ice and celebrate the holidays at the “Official Opera House of Texas.”
 This is just a taste of all the things you can do over the holidays in Galveston.
 From November through January, Galveston is transformed from a vibrant beachside getaway into the “Winter Wonder Island” of Texas.
 With more than 50 days of special holiday events, the island is filled with the kind of festive fun that you won’t find anywhere else.
-Here are just seven of these unique things to see and do.
+Here are just eight of these unique things to see and do.

 Click here to see everything else that is happening this holiday season.

 Insider Tip: Visit Galveston mid-week and you can save up to 50 percent on your hotel stay.
 Book with Galveston.com’s Expedia partnership and you’ll also enjoy Expedia’s Best Price Guarantee.

 Dickens on The Strand: Nov.
 30 – Dec.
 2

 Don your finest frock coat or hoop skirt and join the festivities at the 45th Annual Dickens on The Strand, when downtown Galveston is transformed into the Victorian-era London of Charles Dickens.
 Take in the Strand Historic District’s gorgeous architecture as you listen to roaming carolers, bagpipers and musicians.
 Relish non-stop entertainment on the six stages, delicious food and drink, whimsical parades and unique shopping for Victorian-inspired clothing, crafts and holiday decorations.
 Don’t miss any of the fun and family-friendly events like the Holiday Handbell Concert (Nov.
 30) and the crowd-pleasing Victorian Bed Races (Dec.
 2).